quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tail Loss Probe

 A TLP packet MUST NOT be blocked by the sender's congestion controller.
-The sender MUST however count TLP packets against bytes-in-flight, since a TLP adds network load without establishing packet loss.
+The sender MUST however count TLP packets against bytes in flight, since a TLP adds network load without establishing packet loss.

 Acknowledgement or loss of tail loss probes are treated like any other packet.